Posts on Flat Roofs causes leaks. What to look for and how to solve the problem

 Copper flashing that is specially made to fit around a 4 x 4 post

-4 x 4 Post are most common
+4 x 4 Post is the most common

 Installing a 4 x 4 post